isledecomp/isle/CONTRIBUTING.md

 - Address: `server.mattkc.com`
 - Port: `13100`

+**Please note that at the time of writing, much of the information found on the Ghidra server is severely outdated**.
+Generally, the source code found in this repository represents the latest "source of truth" and should be referenced whenever possible.

 ## General Guidelines

 If you feel fit to contribute, feel free to create a pull request!
 Someone will review and merge it (or provide feedback) as soon as possible.